aptech/docs/docs/CR-plotSetXTicCount.rst

     // Create some data to plot
     x = seqa(-3, 0.1, 61);
     y = x.^3 + rndn(rows(x), 1);

     // Plot the data
     plotXY(x, y);

 .. figure:: _static/images/gauss15_psxtc_1.png

-    5 tic marks
+    5 tick marks

-will produce a graph that looks similar to the one above, with 5 major tic marks on the x-axis.
-If we use 8 tic marks, there will be one major tic for every integer on the x-axis.
+will produce a graph that looks similar to the one above, with 5 major tick marks on the x-axis.
+If we use 8 tick marks, there will be one major tick for every integer on the x-axis.
 We can make that change like this:

 ::

     // Declare and initialize plotControl structure
     struct plotControl myPlot;
     myPlot = plotGetDefaults("xy");

-    // Set the x-axis to have 8 tic marks plotSetXTicCount(&myPlot, 8);
+    // Set the x-axis to have 8 tick marks plotSetXTicCount(&myPlot, 8);

     // Plot the data, using the plotControl structure plotXY(myPlot, x, y);

 .. figure:: _static/images/gauss15_psxtc_8.png

-    8 tic marks

 Remarks
 -------

-Note that :func:`plotSetXTicInterval` does not provide complete control over the x-axis tics.
-If the number of x-tics requested would cause an odd x-tic interval, GAUSS will create a number of tics that will provide more even spacing.
-For instance, in the example above, 8 tics gave a space between tics of 1.
-If we chose 9 tics, the spacing between tics would be 0.889.
+Note that :func:`plotSetXTicInterval` does not provide complete control over the x-axis ticks.
+If the number of x-ticks requested would cause an odd x-tick interval, GAUSS will create a number of ticks that will provide more even spacing.
+For instance, in the example above, 8 ticks gave a space between ticks of 1.
+If we chose 9 ticks, the spacing between ticks would be 0.889.
-In that case, GAUSS would instead draw 8 tics for a more even appearance.
+In that case, GAUSS would instead draw 8 ticks for a more even appearance.

 For more control over the x-axis of time series plots, use